-The Board consists of five directors of which three are executive and two non-executive, two of whom were appointed during the period.
+The board consists of five directors of which three are executive and two non-executive.

 The board is supported by two committees: audit and remuneration.

 The board intends to appoint additional non-executive directors as its business expands.

 Non-executive directors are required to attend 10-12 board and board committee meetings per year and to be available at other times as required for face-to-face and telephone meetings with the executive team and investors.